Frances Hollis Brain Foundation Fund

 Frances and David Brain

 Frances and David Brain created the Frances Hollis Brain Foundation in 1993 as a reflection of their values, with the hope that future generations of their family would continue to make a positive difference in their communities through philanthropy.
 Frances passed away in 2012, followed by her husband David in 2016.
-In 2017 the Frances Hollis Brain Foundation transitioned to the Frances Hollis Brain Foundation Fund at the Community Foundation of Greater Atlanta and the Maine Community Foundation.
+In 2017 the Frances Hollis Brain Foundation transitioned to the Frances Hollis Brain Foundation Fund at the Community Foundation for Greater Atlanta and the Maine Community Foundation.

 Learn more